bvr/bvr.github.io/_posts/2023-05-02-clipboard.md

 print(get_clipboard())
 ```

+You can see all the hoops that needs to be covered for calling quite simple functions.
+Just the memory allocation is rather wordy.

 ## win32clipboard

 The [win32clipboard][3] comes from pywin32 package (and can be installed with it).
-Usage is rather simple
+Usage is rather simple, you just need to keep in mind to open/close the clipboard to make it available to other applications.

 ```python
 import sys